vistadataproject/documents/README.md

 ---|---
 __Representative__  | __VDM operationalizes all relevant VA VISTA data to the maximum extent available.__ <br> The VISTA Data Model comprises the current existing data-driven architecture of VISTA, and thus leverages all existing VISTA definitions.
 There is 100% correspondence and coverage of the internal data definitions of any local VISTA and that of its corresponding  VISTA Data Model (VDM), since these are maintained always in-sync and up-to-date.
 Any and all enhancements to any VISTA system and its data definitions will automatically be reflected in the VISTA Data Model through automated, triggered updates whenever VISTA's data dictionary is updated.
 __Real-Time__ | __VDM is operationalized using Best-of-Breed real-time server-side runtime technology.__<br> The same runtime technology that runs the largest commericial real-time high-traffic websites such as Walmart, eBay, PayPal, Netflix, Uber, LinkedIn, and the New York Times also runs MVDM. *This maximizes transactional processing performance directly on the transactional database.*
-__Noninvasive__ | __MVDM provides VISTA with essential new functionality within the current VISTA architecture 'as is', without modification.__ <br>  No existing VISTA code, routines, packages, modules, infrastructure, or functionality will be affected or changed in any way (i.e. this is a 'safe'and 'noninvasive').
+__Noninvasive__ | __VDM provides VISTA with essential new functionality within the current VISTA architecture 'as is', without modification.__ <br>  No existing VISTA code, routines, packages, modules, infrastructure, or functionality will be affected or changed in any way (i.e. this is a 'safe'and 'noninvasive').
 This keeps all existing functionality, while offering new, essential functionality for parallel development of all new web-oriented clients.
 In addition, it makes it easy and 'safe' to install, as this does not affect any current code or functionality.
 __Self-Contained__ | __VDM runs entirely server-side, embedded directly on the existing VISTA database__. <br> This eliminates all moving parts and maximizes transaction processing performance by running as an embedded process directly on the local database, leveraging the 'as-is' database architecture. *This makes it easy to deploy, maintain, and keep highly performant.
 No moving parts.
 No external dependencies.
 No middleware.*
 __Data-Centric__ | __VDM is a completely new, purely data-centric approach to managing VISTA's data__.
 It does not involve changing a single line of VISTA's existing M procedural code, nor is it 'wrapping' (i.e. secretly using) any legacy code, routines, or RPCs dressed up within a shiny new programming language or encapsulation mechanisms, which add yet more layers of obfuscation on the data.
 A data-centric approach __*comprehensively exposes all the data, which exposes the fact that VISTA has a data model*__ - which up to this point has not been realized nor taken advantage of. *This is the opposite of a code-centric approach, which obfuscates the data and its data model*.
 __Web-Standard__ |  __VDM technologies are 100% web standard__ and all used in production settings by the worlds' largest corporations and organizations.
 For further information see [standards and technologies](https://github.com/vistadataproject/documents/tree/master/Background#standards).